sdi2100180/8-Puzzle-Game-GUI/README.md

 - `lib`

-  Contains the `libraylib_linux.a` library, used to create the Linux executable file.
+  Contains the `libraylib_<OS>.a` libraries, used to create the corresponding OS executable file.

 - `numbers` & `sounds`